-Technology is amazing, and it’s so hard to believe that in the last twenty years, we’ve got from cell phones the size of bricks, to tiny computers you can hold in your hands.
-Out of the millions of apps out there, there are a great deal that I’ve found incredibly use for not only Autism, but Mental Health as well.
+Technology is amazing, and it’s so hard to believe that in the last twenty years, we’ve got from cell phones the size of bricks to tiny computers you can hold in your hands.
+Out of the millions of apps out there, there are a great deal that I’ve found incredibly useful for not only Autism but Mental Health as well.

 They’re not all Autism specific, but even so, I’d like to share some of the ones I find essential.

-2. Emergency Chat App- This app is designed spefically for Autistic people.
-It fills an incredible need- communication when you’re non or semi-verbal.
+2. Emergency Chat App- This app is designed specifically for Autistic people.
+It fills an incredible need- communication when you’re not able to communicate verbally.
 One of my biggest fears about going places by myself is that I’ll get overwhelmed and lose my words.
 This app calms my nerves.
 When opened, it pops up a message, telling the reader that I’m not currently able to speak, and that I’m very sensitive, so I shouldn’t be touched.
 It then provides a text chat service, where the other person and I can text back and forth.
 Although I rarely need it, the fact that it’s there makes me feel safer.

 3. Community Apps- One of the best things about my Autism diagnosis is that it came with a huge and wonderful community.
 As someone who would be considered a life-long lurker, it took me a while to dip my toes in, but now I’m liking and posting and commenting all over the place!
 I love having access to my people wherever I go, and to be honest, sometimes the apps are better than the websites (I’m looking at you Instagram!)
 The ones I rely on most are Tumblr, Instagram, WordPress, and Reddit.
 They all have amazing Autistic communities, whether you have a question, have something to share, or just want to feel understood.